 Growing populations, deepening water scarcity, and more severe droughts are part of our reality.
 While the Colorado River Basin states negotiate solutions to projected basin-wide shortage, local jurisdictions can use land efficiently and conserve water as they plan for the future.
 By integrating water and land use, communities can continue to grow while reducing potential water shortages, managing costs and ensuring healthy communities and watersheds.

-Growing Water Smart (GWS), a joint-program of the Sonoran Institute and Lincoln Institute of Land Policy’s Babbitt Center, is addressing a critical need by training and assisting communities to use land and water most efficiently as they grow and redevelop so people, nature and industry can thrive.
+Growing Water Smart (GWS), a joint-program of the Sonoran Institute and Lincoln Institute of Land Policy’s Babbitt Center, is addressing a critical need by empowering local government leaders with the full range of communications, public engagement, planning, and policy implementation tools to realize their watershed health and community resiliency goals.

 Be Resilient.
 Attend a Growing Water Smart Workshop.

 Our workshops bring leaders from a city, town, county or region together to devote entire days to learning, collaboration, and strategic planning, which lead to action plans tailored to their unique needs.
 Participants become eligible for follow-up technical assistance to help implement their action plans.
 Participating communities gain: